Understanding HR Metrics: How Do You Calculate Turnover and Absenteeism Rates?

 MT = Total Managers time spent on interviewing candidates (managers hourly rate x hours spent)

-nI = No of candidates interviewed
+nI = Number of candidates interviewed

 Cost of Hire